jovian-od/fulminant/README.md

 custom: IBAN FI20 8000 2418 2694 77 / SWIFT: DABAFIHH / TIMO V / MsG: DISCRETIONARY FUNDS - [YOUR CUSTOM ID]  THE FIRST STEPS HERE!

 Please forward the details of your amount of funding (in € amount, funding date, and possible MsG.)
-ID to timovir+fulminant@gmail.com and for future entitlement to seed stock, and fo your ((possily)limited)) voting rights to the Fulminant direction according to funds.
+ID to timovir+fulminant@gmail.com and for future entitlement to seed stock, and for your ((possily)limited)) voting rights to the Fulminant Foundation direction according to seeded funds.
 FaceTime @jovian-od about the admin.

 *If you are all in.*